akohlmey/lammps/doc/src/pair_table.rst

-The internal tables can be created with linear spacing for improved accuracy and consistency at small distances at a slightly increased compatational cost.
+The internal tables can be created with linear spacing for improved accuracy and consistency at small distances at a slightly increased computational cost.
 Previously only squared spacing was available.

 The internal tables are in most cases created as a pre-computation by fitting cubic splines to the values in the provided table files and